dimitri-nicolo/calico/reference/alpha/federation/installation.md

 #### Manage federated resources in Calico Enterprise Manager

-With federation configured, all you need to do is create **federated tiers and network policies** in {site.prodname}} Manager.
-You manage federated resources in {site.prodname}} Manager alongside non-federated resources.
+With federation configured, all you need to do is create **federated tiers and network policies** in {{site.prodname}} Manager.
+You manage federated resources in {{site.prodname}} Manager alongside non-federated resources.
 They use the same CI/CD workflow of create, preview, and stage.

 ![](../../../images/alpha/federation/view_fed.png)

-Here are a few differences and limitations to note:
+Note these differences and limitations:

 - Federated resources can only be created on a host cluster.
 - Editing and deleting are disabled for member clusters.